House cancels votes for rest of week amid floor ‘chaos’

 “Just like every time we go through it here — We’ve got a small majority.
 There’s a little chaos going on,” McCarthy said.
 “But the focus I always keep is right in front of the windshield of the American public and we’re gonna work to solve the American public’s problems.”

-McCarthy also noted that members had returned to Washington last week during a scheduled recess in order to vote on the debt limit bill –– and also referenced the musky smoke that engulfed Washington, D.C. on Wednesday as a result of wildfires in Canada.
+McCarthy also noted that members had returned to Washington last week during a scheduled recess in order to vote on the debt limit bill — and he referenced the musky smoke that engulfed Washington, D.C., Wednesday as a result of wildfires in Canada.

 “There are some problems with the smog out there and some airports,” McCarthy said.
 “People are not gonna be able to get home.
 So as it progresses further, I’ll let them be able to get home.”